-Fundació Catalunya Voluntària is happy to share good news: we have received the support of the Erasmus + Program of the European Commission to organize and carry out the training activity for youth workers ‘Youth Leadership for Advocacy’, which It will take place in the Garraf region (Barcelona) in 2021 from February 19 to 25, if the situation of the global health crisis allows us.
+Fundació Catalunya Voluntària is happy to share good news: we have received the support of the Erasmus+ Program of the European Commission to organize and carry out the training activity for youth workers ‘Youth Leadership for Advocacy’, which It will take place in Vilanova i la Geltrú (Barcelona) from 10 to 17 January 2022, if the situation of the global health crisis allows us.

-The activity, in which we have been working for more than 7 months, is promoted by 15 non-profit and youth organizations from 13 countries, with which the FCV collaborates, and will bring together 24 people, leaders of the same entities that, and have fields of different actions, they want to improve their capacities to help young people to carry out advocacy actions, to design and promote campaigns and initiatives for the defence of rights and for the creation of new laws and rights.
+The activity, in which we have been working for more than one year and a half and was postponed twice, is promoted by 15 non-profit and youth organizations from 13 countries, with which the FCV collaborates, and will bring together 24 people, leaders of the same entities that, and have fields of different actions, they want to improve their capacities to help young people to carry out advocacy actions, to design and promote campaigns and initiatives for the defence of rights and for the creation of new laws and rights.

 The 4 main goals of the activity are: